 A lens is an advanced method of controlling a beam of light.

 A lens is a SOLID plastic form that works on the principle of refraction.

 The solid nature of this component covers the entire LED chip, capturing and controlling all emitted light rays.

 Firstly, a concave moulding at the centre of the lens, directly above the LED chip, folds the central light rays outwards, allowing them to be captured in the second stage.

 Secondly, the outer moulding of the lens collects the widest rays of light, along with the rays folded outward in the first stage, and reflects them inward to achieve the desired beam angle.
 (Figure 2)

 Therefore, lenses are very effective at controlling light, even over greater distances.

 Core advantages and disadvantages

-Disadvantages - Lower control of accuracy, particularly in narrow beam angles.
+Disadvantages - Much lower control of accuracy, particularly in narrow beam angles.